 Common approaches include:

-- Skills and competency check-ins to evaluate and enhance agent performance
+• Skills and competency check-ins to evaluate performance and identify coaching opportunities

 In-house employee training